NickBonson/nk-app/README.md

 ### Passkey Plugin

-The project includes a Capacitor plugin that uses the Google FIDO2 API to handle passkey based registration and login on Android.
+The project includes a Capacitor plugin that uses Android's Credential Manager API to handle passkey based registration and login.

 #### JavaScript usage